 Systems Analysis and Design Techniques

-This module aims to introduce the student to a systems approach to problem solving and use of structured methods for systems development.
-It will introduce the software life cycle of a system: the stages, activities in each stage, outputs from each stage.
-Additionally it will look at data modelling techniques: definition of entities and their relationships, approaches to data modelling, including logical and relational techniques.
+This module introduces the student to a systems approach to problem solving and use of appropriate structured and formal methods for systems development.
+It will introduce the software lifecycle of a system, approaches to data modelling, as well as modern industry methodologies and techniques.

 Mathematics for Computing

 This module aims to facilitate the understanding and implementation of various mathematical concepts underpinning computing and information systems.
-Additionally it aims to extend the basic mathematical awareness and skills to provide the necessary mathematical foundations for other compulsory modules and develop a range of analytical and problem-solving skills, along with the necessary study skills, to learn new areas of mathematics.
+It extends the basic mathematical awareness and skills to provide the necessary mathematical foundations for other compulsory modules and develops a range of broader analytical and problem-solving skills.

-This module aims to provide the student with the necessary skills to write programs using an appropriate programming language.
-It also aims to develop an appreciation of accessing and managing system-level resources, such as memory and introduce assembly language programming and low-level manipulation of a machine.
+This module aims to provide the student with the necessary skills to write programs using an appropriate low-level/embedded programming language.
+It also aims to develop an appreciation of accessing and managing system-level resources, such as memory, introducing assembly language programming and low-level manipulation of a machine.

 Introduction to Databases

 This module provides an introduction to data, databases and modelling.
 It will introduce entities and relationships, modern database management systems, as well as novel and non-traditional database paradigms.